SymfonyCasts/symfony5/sfcasts/ep5-security/qr-code.md

 ## Generating the QR Code

-Fortunately, this is *also* handled by the scheb library.
+Fortunately, this is *also* handled by the Scheb library.
 If you scroll down a bit, there's a spot about QR codes.
 If you want to generate one, you need one last library.
 Actually, *right* after I recorded this, the maintainer deprecated this `2fa-qr-code` library!
 Dang!
 So, you *can* still install it, but